Client Matters

 • Our client Ross Brunet was criminally cited seven times for “obscenity on a public highway” for flying explicit anti-Biden flags off the back of his pickup truck.
 We helped Mr. Brunet sue the officials who continued to stop, ticket and haul him into court for months on end, putting him on trial for his protected political speech.
 Read more here and here

-• When residents of Louisiana wanted to march in opposition to a proposed constitutional amendment providing tax incentives to industrial plants, the town of Gramercy, La stopped the march by requiring a cumbersome permitting process prior to the march.
+• When residents of Louisiana wanted to march in opposition to a proposed constitutional amendment providing tax incentives to industrial plants, the town of Gramercy stopped the march by requiring a cumbersome permitting process prior to the march.
 Our client RISE St. James fought back and won an overhaul of the Grammercy town ordinances.
 Read more here.

 • We represented multiple individuals arrested protesting in the streets in the days following the police killing of George Floyd in 2020, working in partnership with other community lawyers to secure dismissal of all charges against the protesters.